lorcan2440/lorcan2440.github.io/content/post/weak_acids_and_bases/index.md

 Throughout, we've been using concentration equilibrium constants, $ K_a $ and $ K_w $, which are defined in terms of molarity.
 This is usually the most convenient way to express them, but in some circumstances, we need to use the *activity* of the species instead of concentration.

 *Activity* is simply a way to quantify the 'effective' concentration of a species.
-For example, if some of the ions in solution get 'stuck' to the hydrophilic walls of the container, they are much less available for reaction, so we say that their activity is lower, dropping the overall effective concentration.
+For example, if some of the ions in solution get 'stuck' to the hydrophilic walls of the container, they are much less available for reaction in the bulk solvent, so we say that their activity is lower, dropping the overall effective concentration.

 To calculate pH, we should really be using the *activity* of protons, $ a_{H^+} $, instead of the concentration, as well as the dimensionless equilibrium constants, where we use activities instead of concentrations.